shawntabrizi/awesome-polkadot/bizdevbible.md

 The Pros (and Cons) of building on Polkadot for each market audience.

+This document is not complete.
+Please help me finish it by opening a PR! :)

 ## The Polkadot Platform

 Polkadot is composed of two platforms: the Polkadot Cloud and the Polkadot Hub.